OPEN: Rapid Response Mini-Grants (Open) | Climate and Health Awards (Open)

 This award is for investigators at all stages of career development; early career, midlevel, and senior investigators, and is intended to stimulate innovation and to support pilot studies that will lead to extramural funding.
 Pilot grants will support projects that catalyze new research opportunities, expand research interactions with citizen scientists, volunteer faculty, or bring new dimensions to the Center.
 The total award is limited to $50,000 in direct costs which must be spent over 10 months.

 Small grants of up to $10,000 are available to strengthen applications for extramural research funding (for example, NIH R or K-awards or awards from private foundations) or address reviewer’s comments for a manuscript.
 For example, funds can be used for personnel support, analysis of existing biological samples or environmental sampling with existing populations.
-These grants are limited to seven (7) months in duration.
+These grants are limited in duration and must be completed by March 31 of each year.
 Because of the short duration of these proposals, the required documentation such as IRB, IACUC, etc., must to be in place at the time of submission.
 This mechanism will not fund clinical trials (NIH definition).